johnfitzy/heart-disease/exploration_notes.md

 From the above we can see some initial properties of the data
 2) Features are Categorical, Continuous and Binary types
 1) Many of the features are in different scales

-- `Age` has a median of 55.0 with a first quartile of 48.0 and a third quartile of 61.0
-- `Resting Blood Presure` has a median of 130.0 with a first quartile of 120.0 and a third quartile of 140.0
-- Serum Cholesterol are

 ## Feature Analysis

 ### Age (Continuous)